sitewhere/sitewhere-documentation/src/site/sphinx/platform/architecture.rst

 Configuration Management with Apache ZooKeeper
 ==============================================
-SiteWhere 2.0 moves system configuration from the filesystem into `Apache ZooKeeper <https://zookeeper.apache.org/>`_ to allow for a centralized, coordinated approach to configuration management.
-ZooKeeper contains a hierarchical structure which represents the configuration for a SiteWhere instance and all of the microservices that are used to realize it.
+SiteWhere 2.0 moves system configuration from the filesystem into `Apache ZooKeeper <https://zookeeper.apache.org/>`_ to allow for a centralized approach to configuration management.
+ZooKeeper contains a hierarchical structure which represents the configuration for one or more SiteWhere instances and all of the microservices that are used to realize them.

-Each microservice has a direct connection to ZooKeeper and uses the hierarchy to determine information such as the instance it belongs to and the configuration it should use.
+Each microservice has a direct connection to ZooKeeper and uses the hierarchy to determine its configuration at runtime.
 Microservices listen for changes to the configuration data and react dynamically to updates.
 No configuration is stored locally within the microservice, which prevents problems with keeping services in sync as system configuration is updated.